A BSDE approach to the asymmetric risk-sensitive optimization and its applications: Introduction

-In this paper, we introduce the asymmetric risk-sensitive stochastic control problems as follows: the goal is to minimize the asymmetric risk-sensitive criterion (\ref{intro-obje-recursive}) subject to the controlled forward-backward stochastic differential equation (FBSDE) (see \cite{Karoui-Hamadene, Elkaroui-PQ, Peng-1993} for more details about controlled FBSDEs)
+Based on the proposed criterion, we introduce the asymmetric risk-sensitive stochastic control problems as follows: the goal is to minimize the asymmetric risk-sensitive criterion (\ref{intro-obje-recursive}) subject to the controlled forward-backward stochastic differential equation (FBSDE) (see \cite{Karoui-Hamadene, Elkaroui-PQ, Peng-1993} for more details about controlled FBSDEs)

 When $\Gamma=\frac{\theta}{2}\mathrm{I}_{d\times d}$, (\ref{intro-obje-recursive}) together with (\ref{intro-FBSDE-state-eq}) degenerates into the classical risk-sensitive stochastic control problems (\ref{intro-exp-objec})-(\ref{intro-fward-state-eq}).
 In addition, when $\Gamma=0$, it degenerates into the risk-neutral case studied by Peng \cite{Peng90}.